shreyohehe/AscentAcademy_address_book/README.md

 # AscentAcademy_address_book
 It's an address book webpage.
-Here we can save, search, edit and remove our  contacts as requirement.
+Here we can save and remove our  contacts as requirement.
 This project is done by me as a intern in @AscentAcademy.